“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “I was taking care of your bruises.
 I just wasn’t being as gentle about it because you deserved it for how you were behaving.”
 Cyial explained calmly.

-“You mean for calling you short—”
+“You mean for streaking, or for calling you short—”

 Cyial shot him a look.